Atypical Genitalia (Differences of Sex Development)

 Treatment

 Competent, collaborative multi-disciplinary care assures the best possible outcome for a child with a DSD.
-Our team at Lurie Children’s includes specialists in in pediatric endocrinology, child psychology, urology, pediatric surgery, genetic counseling, social work, nursing and medical ethics, all of whom have specific expertise in gender and sex development.
+Our team includes multidisciplinary specialists, all of whom have specific expertise in gender and sex development.

 Specialists & Experience